Projections for model-independent sensitivity estimates on top-quark anomalous electromagnetic couplings at the FCC-he: Projections on the dipole moments of the top-quark

 \section{Projections on the dipole moments of the top-quark}

-We evaluate the potential of top-quark pairs production at the FCC-he with centre-of-mass energies of 7.07 and 10 TeV, on the MM and EDM $\hat a_V$ and $\hat a_A$ of the top-quark.
-To carry out our study, we concentrate on double top-quark production process, $e^-p \to e^-\gamma^*\gamma^*p \to e^-t\bar t p$, followed by $t(\bar t)\to bW^+(\bar bW^-)$, where the $W$ boson decays into leptons and hadrons.
+We evaluate the potential of top-quark pairs production at the FCC-he with center-of-mass energies of 7.07 and 10 TeV for the measurement of the MM and EDM $\hat a_V$ and $\hat a_A$ of the top-quark.
+To carry out our study, we concentrate on the double top-quark production process, $e^-p \to e^-\gamma^*\gamma^*p \to e^-t\bar t p$, followed by $t(\bar t)\to bW^+(\bar bW^-)$, where the $W$ boson decays into leptons and hadrons.

 To probe the sensitivity on the anomalous $\hat a_V$ and $\hat a_A$ parameters we perform a $\chi^2$ test and calculate $68\%$, $90\%$ and $95\%$ confidence level (C.L.) sensitivities.
-The $\chi^2$ distribution \cite{murat,Billur} is defined by
+The $\chi^2$ distribution \cite{murat,Billur} is defined by: